 7. Comparing your progress to others

 I quit because I became discouraged–slammed by self-doubt and insecurity about my playing.
 This was the result of comparing my ability and progress to other guitar players.
-A new thing called “the Internet” was revealing just how many guitar prodigies and virtuosos there were in the world.
+In the 90’s a new thing called “the Internet” was revealing just how many guitar prodigies and virtuosos there were in the world.
 A few years later, YouTube struck the killing blow when I saw young children doing things on guitar that I couldn’t even dream of.
 I became so disillusioned that I simply quit.
 In hindsight, I realize that I was playing guitar for the wrong reasons.
 It was more like a competition for me back then–a competition to be “the best.”

-For whatever reason, 11 years later I picked up a guitar and I haven’t put it down since.
+For whatever reason, 11 years later I picked up the guitar again and I haven’t put it down since.
 Now, I simply love playing guitar for the sheer joy it brings me.
 I have no desire to be better than anyone, nor do I compare my progress to others.
 I no longer become discouraged when I see guitarists (even children) who are better than me.
 I could truly care less.
 It’s very liberating–like a huge weight has been lifted.

 8. Feast or famine practice sessions